 If you have or your child has special health care needs, such as developmental delays, diabetes, or asthma, call Member Services at 866-959-6555 to get more information on how to get help.
-Texas Children's Health Plan has a Case Management program that offers families help with you or your child's special needs.
-The services range from simple outreach and information to intensive care management.
-They also include coordination with and referral to community resources to help families with transportation and basic living needs.
-The case manager will call you within 15 business days to assess your needs.
-The case manager will work with you to develop a service plan within 30 business days.
-You can decline or opt out of Case Management at any time.
+Texas Children's Health Plan has a Care Management program that offers families help with you or your child's special needs.
+The services range from simple outreach and information to intensive care coordination.
+They also involve social services and other community resources to help families with transportation and basic living needs.

-A case manager is a nurse or social worker who can help you:
+A care manager is a nurse who can help you:

-- Find services in your community. - Schedule visits with special doctors. - Learn more about your or your child's medical condition. - Explain covered benefits and services. - Create a plan of care just for you or your child. - · Work with your or your child's doctors to get medically necessary care for you or your child.
+- Find services in your community. - Schedule visits with special doctors.

+- Learn more about your or your child's medical condition. - Explain covered benefits and services. - Develop a plan of care just for you or your child. - Work with your or your child's doctors to get medically necessary care for you or your child.

-Be sure to tell the case manager about any special providers you have or your child has been seeing.
+Be sure to tell the care manager about any special providers you have or your child has been seeing.
 It is also important to tell your or your child's primary care provider that you have or your child has special health care needs.
 The best way to tell your or your child's doctor is to schedule a visit to see them.